Cafolkes/koopman_learning_and_control/README.md

-# koopman-learning-control
+# koopman-learning-and-control
-Python simulation and hardware library for Koopman based learning and control
+Python simulation and hardware library for Koopman based learning and control.

 The simulation framework of this repository is utilizing the [Learning and Control Core Library](https://github.com/learning-and-control/core).